 Five members constitute a quorum and the affirmative vote of five members is necessary for any action taken by the Authority.
-The Governor does not serve on the Board, but has the statutory authority to overturn an action of the Board by vetoing all or part of the Minutes of the Meeting at which the action was taken.
-The Act, however, prohibits the Governor from taking any action that would impair the rights of the Authority's bondholders.
+The Governor does not serve on the Board, but has the statutory authority to overturn an action of the thority's bondholders.